smangul1/MiCoP/README.md

 First, use a mapping tool that produces sam output, such as BWA.

 Then, run the compute-abundances.py tool as such:
-python compute-abundances.py reference-database.fa alignments.sam [options]
+python compute-abundances.py alignments.sam [--virus OR --fungi] [options]

 To see options, run "python compute-abundances.py -h"